UAE Rail update: Dubai's longest rail bridge, Al Qudra now complete

 We’ve put together a consolidatory dispatch from the front line of the passenger train that will link 11 cities across the seven emirates of the UAE.

-It’s a massive Dhs50 billion.
-1,200km long project with future ambitions that extend beyond our borders and into the rest of the GCC.
+It’s a part of a massive Dhs50 billion project with future ambitions that extend beyond our borders and into the rest of the GCC.
 Sandpiercer, here we come…

 Here’s the latest news on Etihad Rail